 Are you eligible?

-You are a duly authorized landowner, manager or tenant of a property located on the island of Montreal only.
+You are a duly authorized landowner, manager or tenant of a property located on the Island of Montreal or in Pincourt.

-You are planting your tree to increase the city’s canopy.
+You are planting your tree to increase the City’s tree canopy.

-You agree to plant the tree in the ground a maximum of 2 weeks after taking possession of it.
+You agree to plant the tree in the ground within two weeks of receiving it.

-You are planning to plant your tree outside the Island of Montreal.
+You are not planning on planting your tree on the Island of Montreal.

 You are planting the tree to replace a recently felled tree.*

-*To replace a recently felled tree, check with your municipality about replacement programs that could be available to you as well as the city’s requirements in terms of caliber.
-The size of our trees is generally smaller than what is requested by municipalities.
+*To replace a recently felled tree, check with your municipality about replacement programs you may be eligible for as well as the city’s requirements in terms of size.
+Our trees are generally smaller than the size requested by municipalities.

 For an ash tree replacement, see this page: Apply for a subsidy for a felled ash tree